s-zeng/s-zeng/README.md

 - 🌱 I’m currently a fourth-year undergraduate student at the University of Waterloo
 - 🤔 I’m an active user of Neovim and a contributer to Neovim plugins
 - 🔭 In 2023 I will be starting a Software Engineering position with [D.E.
 Shaw](https://www.deshaw.com/)
-- ⚡ In the past I've also interned for:
+- ⚡ In the past I've completed internships at:
   - [Jane Street](https://www.janestreet.com/), implementing OCaml tooling
   - [Tesla](https://tesla.com), working on firmware tooling in Haskell
   - [TQ Tezos](https://tqtezos.com/), developing blockchain infrastructure and smart contracts